 Not only can AF negatively impact your quality of life, but those who have AF are five to seven times more likely to form blood clots and suffer a stroke.1 Fortunately, AF may be treated with medication, cardioversion (a surgical procedure), or a catheter ablation procedure.

 If left untreated, AF as a disease continues to progress.
-There are three types of AF:
+There are three main types of AF:

 Some people experience these symptoms of atrial fibrillation: